 ~Christal Smith, producer

-This book is currently available as an ebook at Amazon.
+This book is currently available both in print and as an ebook at Amazon.

 No Kindle device is required.